Wong Yuk-long: Early life

-He was born in Jiangmen in Guangdong.
-After he turned six, he moved to Hong Kong.

-He went to school until age 13, and after then started his artistic work.
-Wong never attended an educational institution focusing on art.
+Tony Wong Chun-loong was born on 27 March 1950 in Jiangmen, Guangdong, China.
+After he turned six, he moved to Hong Kong with his family.
+He went to school until age 13, after which he began his artistic career.
+Wong never attended an educational institution focusing on art, and was largely self-taught as a comic artist.
 His decision to begin working at 13 was because he could command a relatively high salary at that time.